Code-Institute-Submissions/ci_milestone1/README.md

 * Potential clients
     * Walkthrough of book now / talk to us appointments
         * Each click goes to contact us form ✔️
-        * Tried to submit empty form and verified that an error message about the required fields appears✔️
+        * Tried to submit empty form and verified that an error message about the required fields appears ✔️
         * Tried to submit the form with an invalid email address and verified that a relevant error message appears ✔️
         * Tried to submit the form with all inputs valid and verify that a success message appears ✔️
     * Walkthrough of newsletter subscription